-The proposal for a tiered system of fees would have to be adopted by regulatory agencies in each state.
+The cooperative advertising program is considered one of the NTRA's most valuable benefits to the membership.
+In regard to simulcasting, the HBPA is compiling a soon-to-be copyrighted booklet that will identify all wagering outlets in the country--even bars with television sets--and pinpoint their locations.
+Horsemen hope to use the information to ensure that only approved sites receive signals, and that tracks and horsemen and properly compensated.Don Sturgill, counsel for the HBPA, suggested a 15% penalty on handle per day for outlets that simulcast signals without permission.
+"It would give us teeth to stop this foolishness," he said.The proposal for a tiered system of fees would have to be adopted by regulatory agencies in each state.
 Under an example offered by the HBPA, a wagering outlet that doesn't offer live racing or return money to purses might be charged 6.5% for a signal rather than the industry standard of 3%.
 Such a system would help combat rebates offered by offshore gaming operators.